standardebooks/manual/8-typography.rst

 		<p>A bonobo monkey is <i epub:type="z3998:taxonomy">Pan paniscus</i>.</p>

 #.
-Family, order, class, phylum or division, and kingdom names are capitalized but not italicized.
+Genus, tribe, subfamily, family, order, class, phylum or division, and kingdom names are capitalized but not italicized.

 	.. code:: html